stampit-org/react-stamp/README.md

 # react-stamp
 > Composables for React.

+**This library is replacing [react-stampit](https://github.com/stampit-org/react-stampit) and is compliant with the [stamp specification](https://github.com/stampit-org/stamp-specification).
+It is a WIP.**

 ## What is this

 This library is the result of wondering about what other ways a React component could be represented.
 [Stamps](https://github.com/stampit-org/stamp-specification) are a cool concept, and more importantly have proven to be a great alternative to `React.createClass` and the ES6 `class` due to their flexibility and use of multiple kinds of prototypal inheritance.